jaimeblair/Bio313/README.md

 ## Extract the 16S rDNA sequence from the FFN file.

 The 16S rDNA sequence is a housekeeping gene coding for the large ribosomal subunit in Bacteria.
 It is highly conserved and found in every known Bacteria.
 This makes it a great tool to identity the bacterium (which is why it is used in metabarcoding studies).
 This is (hopefully) one of the genes that was identified from PROKKA.
 It is not a protein so it won't be found in the FAA file but it should be in the FFN file.
-We are going to use a simple script that is available on the server and this github page called "extract_sequence". **The program requires two inputs, 1.) a string to search in the headers (just like grep), 2.) the PROKKA ffn file.
-The program will output the sequence to the screen so be sure to save it with '> filename' in your command.
+We are going to use a simple script that is available on the server called "extract_sequence". **The program requires two inputs, 1.) a string to search in the headers (just like grep), 2.) the PROKKA ffn file.
+The program will output the sequence to the screen so be sure to save it with '> filename' in your command.**

 ```bash
 # grep for 16S in the PROKKA annotations to see if it exists